 - Download our Moving to San Francisco Guide (PDF)

-The City by the Bay is a friendly and fascinating place to relocate to.
-There's no shortage of attractions in San Francisco, which is positively brimming with activities for new arrivals and their families to enjoy.
+The City by the Bay is a friendly and fascinating place.
+There's no shortage of things to see and do in San Francisco, which is positively brimming with activities for new arrivals and their families to enjoy.

 Shopping in San Francisco

-There is a number of great neighbourhoods for expats to explore when shopping in San Francisco.
+There are many fantastic neighbourhoods to explore when shopping in San Francisco.
 Unlike many other cities, the city’s shopping districts are fairly spread out.
-Union Square is a good place to start, hosting some of the most recognisable designer stores, while Haight-Ashbury's hippie roots can still be seen as vintage clothing stores mix with exclusive boutiques.
+Union Square is a good place to start, with some of the most recognisable designer stores.
+Haight-Ashbury's hippie roots can still be seen in vintage clothing stores and exclusive boutiques.

-Fillmore Street is, however, considered to be the best shopping street in the city.
+Fillmore Street is considered the best shopping street in the city.
 Lined with retailers and restaurants, the area is at the epicentre of upcoming trends and provides a wide variety of shopping options, from second-hand bookshops to upscale clothing stores.

 Nightlife and entertainment in San Francisco

-Expats looking for a good night out will find that there is no shortage of great bars and clubs in San Francisco.
+Those looking for a good night out will find no shortage of great bars and clubs in San Francisco.
 With everything from electronic music and hip-hop clubs to trendy lounges and stylish cocktail bars, there are always plenty of options for a night out on the town.

 Head to SoMa to dance the night away, the Mission area for dive bars galore, and the Union District for classy cocktail bars.